 - E.g. during the election of the board of managers the shareholders and the employees of the company could vote themselves.
-Their votes are weight according to their proportion of vote in the SB. - Such a procedure is not useful for the population-representatives and for the employees-representatives according to 4.2.b.
+Their votes are weight according to their proportion of vote in the SB. - Such a procedure is not useful for the SB-members of the third group and for the SB-members of the employees according to 4.2.b.
 But they can give up their voting rights voluntarily.
-For example, for single votings every population-representative can voluntarily give her or his voting right to all employees or to all shareholders.
-So e.g. for every company separately a reaction is possible, whether rather a very close cooperation with the shareholders is appropriate (e.g. because the company is a cooperative and a big part of the voters of a population-representative are members and their relatives and acquaintances) or rather more distance to them.
+For example, for single votings every SB-member of the third group can voluntarily give the voting right to all employees or to all shareholders.
+So e.g. for every company separately a reaction is possible, whether rather a very close cooperation with the shareholders is appropriate (e.g. because the company is a cooperative and a big part of the voters of a SB-member of the third group are cooperative members and their relatives and acquaintances) or rather more distance to them.

 C.3 local utility companies for energy and water: For these it can be considered, whether rather C.1 or a 3-groups-co-determination is appropriate (both alternatives are possible also for communal or municipal companies).
-One could think of a solution similar to C.1, the consumers would then correspond to the members.
+One could think of a solution similar to C.1, the consumers would then correspond to the cooperative members.
 But energy and water are often not obtained at the location where the customers of a utility company live.
-This rather speaks in favor of the use of a 3-groups-co-determination, because through the population-representatives also those people can be represented, that live near the sources of energy and water.
+This rather speaks in favor of the use of a 3-groups-co-determination, because through the SB-members of the third group also those people can be represented, that live near the sources of energy and water.